hbs-rcs/hbsgrid-docs/devops_source/devops.rst

 General approach
 ----------------

-We have used the Conda package manager, singularity containers, and ad hoc installation of additional software to constitute modern data science and productivity software stacks.
+We have used the Conda package manager, and ad hoc installation of additional software to constitute modern data science and productivity software stacks.
-The heaving lifting is done by *conda*, with *Singularity* and locally build software filling in the gaps.
+The heaving lifting is done by *conda*, with locally built software filling in the gaps.

 The conda environments are named *rcs_<date>.<version>*.
 The basic idea here is that when we